 Key Features of DevOps for Oracle EBS

-One of the core principles of DevOps for Oracle EBS is implementing CI/CD pipelines.
+One of the core principles of DevOps in Oracle EBS is implementing CI/CD pipelines.
 These pipelines automate code integration, testing, and deployment, ensuring:

 - Reduced manual errors.